doug-martin/goqu/README.md

 <a name="dataset_prepared"></a>
 #### Prepared Statements

-By default the `Dataset` will interpolate all parameters, if you do not want to have values interolated you can use the [`Prepared`](http://godoc.org/github.com/doug-martin/goqu#Dataset.Prepared) method to prevent this.
+By default the `Dataset` will interpolate all parameters, if you do not want to have values interpolated you can use the [`Prepared`](http://godoc.org/github.com/doug-martin/goqu#Dataset.Prepared) method to prevent this.

 **Note** For the examples all placeholders are `?` this will be adapter specific when using other examples (e.g. Postgres `$1, $2...`)